Beard Balm vs Wax: Which One Should You Be Using?

 Really that’s it!

-There are a plethora of beard oils out there to choose from of which can be a bit daunting.
+There are a top rated beard oils out there to choose from of which can be a bit daunting.

 In a earlier post I do outline some of the very best beard oils on the market to help save you a bit of time if you plan to go down this route instead of deciding between a beard balm vs wax.